 If you truly want to understand how Jehovah’s Witnesses reason, study people who stay in abusive relationships.
 They oftentimes protect their abusers.
 The same is true of JWs.

 “Studies show that abused women often experience a kind of Stockholm Syndrome in which a victim comes to identify with and become attached to a captor.”
+(Time Magazine, Sept.
+9, 2014)

 I also wish to point out the fact that I have come to know some of the best people I think it is possible to know having left the Watchtower.
 Individuals such as Alexandra James and Bo Juel that work hard to help others have freedom.
 Karuna Light brings knowledge that many of us need to heal.
 Kim and Mike are parents and family to many who are grieving.
 I mention but a few of the individuals who have done so much to help others.
 Were I to make an exhaustive list, it could take up an entire article by itself.
 I thank everyone that has done anything to help JW Victims in their recovery process.